David Gordon Allen d'Aldecamb Lumsden

-David Gordon Allen d'Aldecamb Lumsden of Cusehnie, FSAL, FSAS (25 May 1933, in Quetta, Baluchistan, Empire of India (now Pakistan) – 29 August 2008, in Fort William, Scotland) was a Scottish businessman, nationalist and sometime Baron of Cushnie-Lumsden (in Aberdeen).
+David Gordon Allen d'Aldecamb Lumsden of Cushnie, Baron of Cushnie Lumsden (25 May 1933, in Quetta, Baluchistan, Empire of India (now Pakistan) – 29 August 2008, in Fort William, Scotland) was a Scottish businessman, nationalist and was the last of his family to hold the title Baron of Cushnie Lumsden until 2004 when the baronial lands were acquired by Alan Robertson just before the Abolition of Feudal Tenure (2000) Act came into effect.

 The son of Henry Gordon Strange Lumsden and Sydney Mary Elliot, he studied at Allhallows, Devon; Bedford School; and Jesus College, Cambridge (MA).
 He served in the Territorial Army with the London Scottish.

 Career

 He worked as an executive at British American Tobacco from 1959 until his retirement in 1982.
 He was the Director of Heritage Porcelain Ltd.